barseghyanartur/django-dash/README.rst

 ===============================================
 Dash comes with several bundled plugins.
 Do check their source code as example.

-Plugins and Plugin Widgets are easy to create.
+Plugins and plugin widgets are easy to create.
 There are some rules/guideles you should follow when making a new plugin.

 Let's assume that plugin is named `sample_memo`.
 The plugin directory should then have the